Kat2800/Mojito/README.md

     Don't know how to write a wpa_supplican file?
 No problem!
 [Wpa supplicant file example](https://github.com/asparatu/raspberrypi-wpa-supplicant.conf/blob/master/wpa_supplicant.conf)<br>
 }<br>
 ### ⚠️ REMEMBER: THE PASSWORD WILL BE ALWAYS "kali" ⚠️
-4. Connect to it using ssh, for example:
+4. Connect to USB port, and if you have it connect the antenna on the second port, Then wait...
+(The first boot is slow, don't worry it's normal!).
+Then, connect to it using ssh, for example:
 ```
 ssh kali@192.168.1.xxx
 ```